null

 Cortisol:

-Cortisol is a steroid hormone produced by the adrenal glands in response to stress or low blood sugar levels.
-It plays a role in regulating metabolism, reducing inflammation, and controlling the body’s sleep-wake cycle.
-As part of the stress response, cortisol provides the body with energy by increasing glucose availability but can have negative effects if chronically elevated.
+Cortisol is a steroid hormone released by the adrenal glands in response to stress or low blood sugar levels.
+It plays a vital role in regulating metabolism, supporting the immune response, and maintaining the body’s natural sleep-wake cycle.
+During times of stress, cortisol helps the body generate energy by increasing glucose availability.
+However, when cortisol levels remain elevated over long periods, it can lead to negative effects, including fatigue, inflammation, and disrupted bodily rhythms.

 Endocrine System:

-The endocrine system is a network of glands, tissues, and organs responsible for producing and regulating hormones.
-These chemical messengers travel through the bloodstream to influence various bodily functions, such as metabolism, growth, and reproduction.
-Key components of the endocrine system include the pituitary gland, thyroid gland, adrenal glands, pancreas, and gonads (testes and ovaries).
+The endocrine system is a complex network of glands, tissues, and organs that work together to produce and regulate hormones—chemical messengers essential for the body’s balance and function.
+These hormones circulate through the bloodstream, influencing processes like metabolism, growth, mood, and reproduction.
+Central to this system are the pituitary gland, thyroid gland, adrenal glands, pancreas, and gonads (testes and ovaries), each playing a distinct yet interconnected role in maintaining overall health and harmony.

 Endogenous: